 – THE WASHINGTON POST

 Hristova began violin studies at the age of six in her native Bulgaria.
-She studied with Ida Kavafian at the Curtis Institute of Music, and received her Artist Diploma with Jaime Laredo at Indiana University.
-Ms. Hristova lives in Philadelphia with her husband and their four cats.
-She performs on a 1655 Nicolò Amati violin.
+After gaining accolades following master classes in Salzburg with Ruggiero Ricci, she studied with Ida Kavafian at the Curtis Institute of Music in Philadelphia, and received her Artist Diploma with Jaime Laredo at Indiana University.
+Hristova plays a 1655 Nicolò Amati violin, once owned by the violinist Louis Krasner.
+She lives in New York City, with her husband David and their beloved (but poorly behaved) cats.

 YCA represents violinist Bella Hristova for worldwide engagements.
 Please contact us for more information.